 Donald L. Fowler

 Don Fowler received a B.A. in psychology from Wofford College and an M.A. and Ph.D. from the University of Kentucky in political science.
-He began teaching at USC in 1964, where he continues as an adjunct professor of American Politics.
-He is the Chairman of the Board of Fowler Communications, Inc., an advertising and public relations firm, and of Khare/Fowler Incorporated, a governmental relations firm.
+He began teaching at the University of South Carolina in 1964, where he continues as an adjunct professor of American Politics.
+Don serves on the College of Arts and Sciences Board of Visitors.
+He is the President of Fowler Communications, Inc., a public and governmental relations firm.
 Don served as Chair of the SC Democratic Party from 1971 to 1980, as CEO of the Democratic National Convention in 1988, and as Chair of the Democratic National Committee in 1995 and 1996.